vesterheim/vesterheim.github.io/folk-art-school/instructors/holmen--jock.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 Jock Holmen, “The Norwegian Termite,” has been a professional woodcarver for over 30 years.
 He is a Gold Medalist and won the First Place Carving Award at the 2005 Northern Woods Exhibition in Minneapolis.
-In addition to his commissioned projects, Jock is a contributing editor at American Woodworker magazine and teaches woodcarving classes.
+In addition to his commissioned projects, Jock is a contributing editor to American Woodworker magazine and teaches woodcarving classes.
 He has received training and tutoring from various American and Norwegian master carvers.